PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Real-Time-Service.md

 ### Review service logs

-If a service is not healthy, or you are experiencing errors when using it, you can review its logs:
+If a service is not healthy or you are experiencing errors when using it, you can review its logs:

 `print(service.get_logs())`